 Step 1.
 Turn off your air conditioner.
 Before doing any work, turn off your AC system at the thermostat and the breaker or disconnect/shut-off box to be safe.

 Step 2.
 Locate the drain line.
 Your AC drain line is a white, T-shaped PVC tube that’s generally located inside a utility closet or your garage, but in some cases, it will be in the attic.
 Depending on your AC system, it might be hidden by a removable access panel.

 Step 3.
 Remove the cap.
 There should be a white plastic cap on top of the PVC tube and you should be able to remove this by hand.

 Step 4.
 Pour the vinegar and put the cap back on.
-Slowly pour the vinegar down your AC drain line.
+Slowly pour a cup of vinegar down your AC drain line.
 Using a funnel here is optional and will reduce your chances of spilling the vinegar.
 Don’t forget to put the cap back on when you’re done.